nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The Storage component:
 - `MMM` class initialises a `Storage` object upon start up.
-The `Storage` class consists of `load()` and `save()` methods.
+The `Storage` class consists of `Storage.load()` and `Storage.save()` methods.
-- Concurrently, `MMM` will call the `load()` method and load any data that is stored on the hard disk.
+- Concurrently, `MMM` will call the `Storage.load()` method and load any data that is stored on the hard disk.
-- `MMM` calls the `save()` method and stores remaining data onto the hard disk when the program exits.
+- `MMM` calls the `Storage.save()` method and stores remaining data onto the hard disk when the program exits.

 ## Implementation
 This section describes some noteworthy details on how certain features of MindMyMoney are implemented.

-### Add Command Component
+### AddCommand Feature
-**API Reference**: `AddCommand.java`
+The source code can be found in [`AddCommand.java`](https://github.com/AY2122S2-CS2113T-T10-4/tp/blob/master/src/main/java/seedu/mindmymoney/command/AddCommand.java)

-The Add Command component allows users to add in an expenditure, a new credit card or their income using a single command.
+The AddCommand feature allows users to add in an expenditure, a new credit card or their income using a single command.
 This component provides speed and ease of use by only requiring a single line of input.

 ### Subcomponents
-The Add Command component consists of 3 subcomponents.
+The AddCommand component consists of 3 subcomponents.
 These features are differentiated by their flags.
 - Add expenditure component.
 - Add credit card component.
 - Add income component.